eagle-io/docs/source/topics/nodes/datasource_datalogger/index.rst

 Historic
 ~~~~~~~~
-Use the *Delete* button to permanently remove all historic data for Parameters contained with the Source.
-Alternatively use the :ref:`Parameter Historic <node-configuration-parameter-historic>` section to delete historic data for individual Parameters.
+Click the *Delete* buttons and save to permanently remove all *historic data* or *events* for Parameters contained within this Data Source.
+Alternatively use the :ref:`Parameter Historic <node-configuration-parameter-historic>` section to delete historic data or events for individual Parameters.

 .. raw:: latex